The Difficulty of Novelty Detection in Open-World Physical Domains: An Application to Angry Birds: Difficulty Measure Applied to Angry Birds

 We start by analysing if the target object can get destroyed due to the interaction.
 If it is not destroyed, we check if the object will slide or it will flip as a result of the interaction (collision).
 Destruction of the target object heavily depends on the materials and the types of the two colliding objects and the velocity at the collision.
 In our example domain, we define the following predicate by considering the object materials (e.g., wood, ice, stone, pig) and the bird (e.g., red, blue, yellow).
 We approximate the velocity at the collision by using the law of energy conservation.

-{\it object-destroy($o_i$) $\equiv$ $o_i^{life}$ – damage $<$ 0}; where $o_i^{life}$ is the object life which depends on the material of the object and type of it (e.g. square wood-block, rectangular ice-block).
+{\it object-destroy($o_i$) $\equiv$ $o_i^{life}$ – damage $<$ 0}. $o_i^{life}$ is the object life and it depends on the material of the object and type of it (e.g. square wood-block, rectangular ice-block).
 This is a constant value for a specific object. {\it damage} depends on the type of the bird used and the relative velocity at collision.
 Damage caused by a bird type is a fixed value for a specific object, $o_i^{bird\_damage}$. {\it damage} can be approximated as $o_i^{bird\_damage}$ $\times$ {\it relative-velocity} at collision. {\it relative-velocity} can be approximated using the law of energy conservation.
 Thus, the final formulae for the {\it object-destroy($o_i$)} predicate can be given as follows:

-{\it object-destroy($o_i$)} $\equiv$ $\big($ $o_i^{life}$ - $o_i^{bird\_damage}$ $\times$ $\sqrt{{\it k1 \times (y_{start}- o_i^{y_{target}}) + k2_{bird}}}$ $\big)$ {\it $<$ 0},\\
+{\it object-destroy($o_i$)} $\equiv$ $\big($ $o_i^{life}$ $-$ $o_i^{bird\_damage}$ $\times$ $\sqrt{{\it k1 \times (y_{start} - y_{target}) + k2_{bird}}}$ $\big)$ {\it $<$ 0},\\

-where, $k1$ is an experimentally fixed constant value, and $k2_{bird}$ is a value based on the initial kinetic energy of the bird (In Angry Birds, the value only depends on the bird mass as the initial launch velocity is fixed). $(y_{start}- o_i^{y_{target}})$ gives the difference in height between the slingshot and the target object.
+where, $k1$ is an experimentally fixed constant value, and $k2_{bird}$ is a value based on the initial kinetic energy of the bird (In Angry Birds, the value only depends on the bird mass as the initial launch velocity is fixed because agents use the slingshot with full stretch). $(y_{start}- y_{target})$ gives the difference in height between the slingshot and the target object.

 If the {\it object-destroy($o_i$)} predicate is false, we check the {\it object-flip($o_i$)} predicate by considering object dimensions.

 {\it object-flip($o_i$)} $\equiv$ $\frac{y_{max}(o_i) - y_{min}(o_i)}{x_{max}(o_i) - x_{min}(o_i)}$ $>$ {\it $k_{flip}$},